ballerina-platform/nballerina/docs/subset03.md

    * may be declared public
 * Statements:
    * function call statement
-   * local variable declaration with explicit type and initializer
+   * local variable declaration with explicit type and expression
    * assignment
       * to variable `v = E;`
       * to member of a list `v[E1] = E2;`